projectceladon/celadon-documentation/source/getting_started/on-container.rst

         Resources in different Android instances need to be isolated, for example, network/process id/...
 PID, process name, network, cgroup names, etc.

-CIC should be able to run on modern PCs with 6th generation or later Intel® Architecture Processors with integrated GPU.
-The |NUC| model `NUC7i7BNH`_ and model `NUC7i5BNH`_ are recommended devices to try out the CIC features.
+CiC should be able to run on modern PCs with 6th generation or later Intel® Architecture Processors with integrated GPU.
+The |NUC| model `NUC7i7BNH`_ and model `NUC7i5BNH`_ are recommended devices to try out the CiC features.

 .. note::
-   The current version of CIC is 0.5, which provides a preview of the feature for pilot and development purposes.
+   The current version of CiC is 0.5, which provides a preview of the feature for pilot and development purposes.
 Some features such as Trusty, Verified Boot, and the OTA update do not exist in this preview version.
    We plan for these features in upcoming releases.

 Set up Docker Engine
 ********************